JAMSUPREME/questionair-s3/README.md

 * Angular (for simplicity and routing)
 * Workflow (similar to stuff I did in questionair but for JS) - could probably be built relatively easily with promises to avoid nesting hell.

+# Markup generation

+Assuming the workflow stuff works fine, we'll need a transpiler to turn it into distinct HTML pages.
+This should actually be pretty trivial using anything akin to StringTemplate or any templating

 # Back end

 * *Probably* AWS lambda using JS and maybe API gateway?
 We just want a few easy endpoints like...